 Biting your bottom lip and refusing to call it a kiss

-Because it’s all too real for me
+Because this is all too real for me